 - Quit smoking – smoking can reduce blood supply to the spine.

 - Weight loss – by losing mass, your spine will have less weight to support.

 - Step away from your desk every 30 minutes – sitting puts a lot of pressure on your low back.

 - Core strengthening – we suggest planks, V-ups, rows, and other ab workouts that do not hurt your back.

 If your low back pain has lasted for more than 4 weeks, you have sustained an injury, or if you are simply growing concerned with your pain, we urge you to call and schedule an appointment with an Iowa Ortho spine specialist.

-Iowa Ortho’s spine surgeons, Dr. Schmitz and Dr. Harbach treat a wide-variety of neck and spine conditions.
-They are both board-certified and hold vast experience in their field.
+Iowa Ortho’s spine surgeons, Dr. Schmitz and Dr. Rosenthal treat a wide-variety of neck and spine conditions.
 Through use of imaging, injections, physical therapy, and/or surgery, our specialists are here to help get you back to living your best life!